Editorial Services for Writers

 With this preliminary feedback of your manuscript, you’ll be able to locate and ‘fix’ other problem areas similar to the ones found in the first 25 pages, such as favorite repetitive wording, POV switches, weak character profile, without any derogatory spiel because that’s not what feedback is about.
 It’s all about helping you pinpoint areas in order for you to go back and fix.

 Some have asked why include this type of editorial service.
 Simple.
 Not every writer is able to afford a full manuscript developmental editing procedure so this allows them the opportunity to get a professional assessment where the manuscript may be weak and to tighten those areas with the notes in track changes they will receive.

 Authors often ask me how much editing does my manuscript require?

 Well, an honest answer is I really don’t know.
-Reading the first five pages won’t give me any definite conclusion other than perhaps spotting a few repetitive usages you might be using, weak beginning.
+Reading the first three pages won’t give me any definite conclusion other than perhaps spotting a few repetitive usages you might be using, weak beginning.
 However, that initial first read will reveal two things:

 1- by offering a sample edit using track changes the author can evaluate my performance